milky237/playwright-api/README.md

 - Do not assign response for `deleteRequest()`

 ### When creating POST or PUT requests
-- Save request objects into /request-objects/ folder
+- Save request objects into `request-objects` folder
 - Request object file naming pattern `[method]_[endpoint].json`
 - Import request object file into the test.
 Example: `import articleRequestPayload from '../request-objects/POST_article.json'`
 - Create a clone of imported request object for every test that needs it using `structuredClone()`.
 Example: `const articleRequest = structuredClone(articleRequestPayload)`